Speaker Wire Gauge Calculator

 Find an InstallerChoosing the Right Speaker Wire Gauge

-Speaker wire gauge (measured in AWG — American Wire Gauge) determines how much resistance the cable adds to your audio signal.
-Thicker wire (lower AWG number) has less resistance, which means less power loss between your amplifier and speakers.
-The right gauge depends on three factors: cable run length, speaker impedance, and how much power loss you find acceptable.
+Speaker wire gauge (AWG) determines how much resistance the cable adds between your amplifier and speakers.
+Thicker wire (lower AWG) means less resistance and less power loss.
+The right gauge depends on cable run length, speaker impedance, and acceptable power loss.

-For most home theater setups with runs under 50 feet and 8-ohm speakers, 16 AWG wire works perfectly.
-If you have longer runs (50-100 feet) or lower impedance speakers (4 ohm), step up to 14 or 12 AWG.
-In-wall installations should use CL2 or CL3 rated cable for code compliance.
-For very short runs under 15 feet, even 18 AWG is adequate.
+For most home theater setups with runs under 50 feet and 8-ohm speakers, 16 AWG works perfectly.
+Longer runs (50–100 feet) or 4-ohm speakers need 14 or 12 AWG.
+In-wall installations require CL2 or CL3 rated cable for code compliance.

 Related Tools